DeepSenseCA/echofilter/docs/source/usage_guide.rst

     CSV
         A comma-separated values file.
-The :term:`Sv` data can be exported into this format by Echoview.
+The :term:`Sv` data can be exported into this format by :term:`Echoview`.

     Dataset
-        A collection of data samples.
+        A collection of data :term:`samples<Sample (model input)>`.
 In this project, the datasets are :term:`Sv` recordings from multiple surveys.

     Downfacing
         The orientation of an :term:`echosounder` when it is located at the